balub/Pokedex-GraphQL/README.md

 # Install dependencies
 $ npm install

-# Run the json server
+# Run the server
 $ npm start

-# The GraphQL server will initialize in the <http://localhost:3001>
+# The server will initialize in the <http://localhost:3001>
 ```